-6.2.
+8.2.
 Share Grants

 The Company calculates the fair value of share grants at the grant date based on the market price at closing.
-For restricted share grants, we apply a prorated discount of 12% on the market price of the shares over the restriction period.
-The discount rate is an estimate of the cost of capital, based on previous long-term debt the company has issued.
+For restricted share grants, the Company applies a prorated discount of 12% on the market price of the shares over the restriction period.
+The discount rate is an estimate of the cost of capital, based on previous long-term debt the Company has issued.